On Guaspari's problem about partially conservative sentences: Introduction

 Guaspari actually proved that for any theory $T$, there are $\Gamma^{d}$ sentences which are $T$-unprovable and simultaneously $\Gamma$-conservative over all subtheories of $T$.
-Thus for subtheories of $T$, Guaspari's question has an affirmative answer.
+Thus for the family of all subtheories of $T$, Guaspari's question has an affirmative answer.

-On the other hand, Misercque \cite{Mis} proved that Guaspari's problem does not hold in general.
-That is, Misercque found an infinite r.e.~sequence $\{T_i\}_{i \in \omega}$ of theories such that there is no $\Gamma^d$ sentence which is simultaneously unprovable and $\Gamma$-conservative over $T_i$ for all $i \in \omega$.
-This is a counterexample of Guaspari's problem in the case of infinite r.e.~sequences of theories.
+On the other hand, Misercque~\cite{Mis,MisPhD} supplied a negative answer to the general version of Guaspari's problem.
+That is, Misercque found an infinite r.e.~family $\{T_i\}_{i \in \omega}$ of theories such that there is no $\Gamma^d$ sentence which is simultaneously unprovable and $\Gamma$-conservative over $T_i$ for all $i \in \omega$.
+The infinity of the family was essential to Misercque's argument for general~$\Gamma$.
+Misercque~\cite{Mis,MisPhD} also presented an example of consistent theories $T_0$ and~$T_1$ such that $T_{1}$ proves every $\pn$~sentence which is $\sn$-conservative over~$T_{0}$.
+Thus the version of Guaspari's problem with two theories and $\Gamma = \Sigma_{n}$ is also settled negatively.